Purpose of the Tool

-And, to top it off, how about having an old-fashioned game of catch with a ball?
+Finally, to top it off, how about having an old-fashioned game of catch with a ball?
 Remember your furry friends like to play catch too!

 © 2011 The Rev. Dr. Jane A. Tomaine